 Though AWS DynamoDB keeps you free from all the above tasks as it is a managed service.
 You just create tables and start pouring in data.

-It helps in reducing database infrastructure management cost near to zero.
-It is one of the biggest selling points of it.
+It helps in reducing database infrastructure management costs to near zero.
+It is one of its biggest selling points of it.

-AWS DynamoDB doesn’t have any limit on the size of tables, hence even Petabytes of data handled at the same performance.
-All the data kept on Solid State Drive servers.
+AWS DynamoDB doesn't have any limit on the size of tables, hence even Petabytes of data are handled at the same performance.
+All the data is kept on Solid State Drive servers.

 3. Easy read and write throughput management

-- Auto Scale - With Auto Scale feature you have the ability to define increase and decrease read and write capacity of a table, when certain percentage or number of throughput capacity reached, AWS automatically increase or decrease the number of partitions require to handle the new throughput.
+- Auto Scale - With the Auto Scale feature you have the ability to define the increase and decrease read and write capacity of a table, when a certain percentage or number of throughput capacity is reached, AWS automatically increases or decreases the number of partitions required to handle the new throughput.
 It helps in reducing the cost by keeping the number of partitions optimal as per demand.

-- Use the cron job to trigger the change in read and write throughput for the table using AWS CLI commands in the script.
+- Use the cron job to trigger the change in reading and write throughput for the table using AWS CLI commands in the script.

 - Manually change throughput from the management console.

-Change in the table throughput results in creation or deletion of partitions.
-AWS make sure all these happens without any down time.
+Change in the table throughput results in the creation or deletion of partitions.
+AWS makes sure all these happen without any downtime.

 4. Automatic data and traffic management

-DynamoDB automatically manage the replication and partition of the table based on the data size.
-It continuously monitor the table data size and spread tables on the sufficient number of servers which replicated to multiple availability zones in a region, when required.
+DynamoDB automatically manages the replication and partition of the table based on the data size.
+It continuously monitors the table data size and spread tables on a sufficient number of servers that are replicated to multiple availability zones in a region, when required.
 All these without any downtime and our knowledge.

 5. On-demand backup & recovery for the table